nexiality/documentation/release/nexial-core-v2.7.changelog.md

 - initial commit for browser-side performance metric collection logic.
 Not yet ready for prime time; only metrics collection for now.
 - [`assertAttributeContain(locator,attrName,contains)`](../commands/web/assertAttributeContain(locator,attrName,contains)):
    renamed from `assertAttributeContains(locator,attrName,contains)` (grammatically displeasing).
+- [Browser Performance Metrics](../commands/web/browsermetrics): **NEW** feature in Nexial to capture browser performance metrics as part of Web automation.
+Collected data will be presented as HTML at the end of execution.